CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

     <div class="caption">Notice the two people in this super zoomed in shot.</div>
 </div>

-Even with inexpensive medium quality scans, the resolution and detail in the Pentax is insane.
+Even with inexpensive, medium quality scans, the resolution and detail in the Pentax is insane.
 Look at this zoomed in crop of the above photo, where you can see two tiny people in the distance.
 This particular shot was taken with the SCM Pentax 67 1:4 45mm lens, which is the sharpest and most optically advanced of the three 45mm lenses available for the Pentax 67.

 If you want to take gorgeous landscape shots and worry about cropping later, it's hard to beat a Pentax 67 with a 45mm lens.